justinegeffen/showcase/demo/docs/008_viewing_run_information.md

 If a task fails, a good place to begin troubleshooting is the task's work directory.

 Nextflow hash-addresses each task of the pipeline and creates unique directories based on these hashes.
-Instead of navigating through a bucket on the Cloud console or filesystem to find the contents of this directory, we can make use of the 'Data Explorer' tab in the Task window.
+Instead of navigating through a bucket on the Cloud console or filesystem to find the contents of this directory, we can make use of the **Data Explorer** tab in the **Task** window.

-The Data Explorer tab allows you to view the log files and output files generated for each task in it's working directory, directly within Platform.
+The **Data Explorer** tab allows you to view the log files and output files generated for each task in its working directory, directly within Platform.

-You can view, download, and retrieve the link for these intermediate files stored in the Cloud from the Explorer tab, making troubleshooting much simpler.
+You can view, download, and retrieve the link for these intermediate files stored in the Cloud from the **Explorer** tab, making troubleshooting much simpler.

 /// details | Click to show animation